testvon/alecsatin.github.io/_posts/2015-07-31-hell-real-life-near-death-experience.md

 Do you ever think about hell?

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/ever-wonder/hell-real-life-near-death-experience/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/ever-wonder/hell-real-life-near-death-experience/){: .btn .btn--warning} to watch the video.
 {: .notice}

 <div>Originally published at: <a href='http://www.alecsatin.com/'>Comfort for Christians</a></div>